 Sure, you have important things to do.
-But it takes just five minutes to learn about two upcoming book releases and something fascinating about the world.
+But it takes just a 10 minutes or so to learn about two upcoming book releases and something fascinating about the world.

 Listen below or wherever you get your podcasts.
 Remember to visit your local library and your independent bookstore to lose some time yourself!

 In this episode, we're excited about new books: The Kamogawa Food Detectives by Hisashi Kashiwai and Wandering Stars by Tommy Orange.
 Then Mel talks about cooking chicken soup from around the world.